 Find an ESL Job via an Agency

 Finding a great job teaching English in China can be tough, especially since there are plenty of bad jobs out there.
-If you prefer to save time or are not interested in stressing over finding a quality teaching job in China, you can always work with an agency like CIEE (Council on International Education Exchange) or the Colorado China Council (you don’t have to be a resident of Colorado to use them).
+If you prefer to save time or are not interested in stressing over finding a quality teaching job in China, you can always work with an agency like Hello Teacher! or the CIEE (Council on International Education Exchange).

 These organizations have been placing foreign teachers in reputable schools across China for years and do a great job in preparing you before you go.
 Often, using an agency can benefit you as they can also offer you: